Get more value from your analytics fast.

 Consistently assess performance to control cloud costs.

-Our research showed that two similar approaches can have vastly different outcomes in the cloud.
+The research shows that similar approaches can have vastly different outcomes in the cloud.
 Being able to effortlessly achieve better performance at scale allows cloud costs to be brought into line with expectations.
-Tight harmony between math, data and chip allows algorithms to run faster and reduces cost considerations by several orders of magnitude.
+Tight harmony between algorithm, data and computing chip allows algorithms to run faster and reduces cost considerations by several orders of magnitude.

 SAS and all other SAS Institute Inc. product or service names are registered trademarks or trademarks of SAS Institute Inc. in the USA and other countries. ® indicates USA registration.
 Other brand and product names are trademarks of their respective companies.
 Copyright © 2023, SAS Institute Inc. All rights reserved.